kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 The KS is a string composed of the following details:

 * Publisher ID – A unique identifier allocated to every Kaltura account.
 The partner ID can be retrieved from the KMC Integration Settings tab.
-* User ID – The id of the user within the publisher account performing the API call.
+* User ID – The identifier of the user within the publisher account performing the API call.
 This ID is the end-user's ID on the publisher's system.
 * KS Type (admin / user) – An admin KS can access all the content of the publisher account and call management APIs, while a user KS can only access content items owned by the specific user.
 * Expiry time - Can be set to a short period (1 second) up to 10 years; set in seconds (integer).
 * Action limit – The maximum number of API calls allowed using this KS (integer).